Acupuncture for Pain

 Acupuncture, what is it?

-Acupuncture uses fine gauge needles to affect the body’s pain pathways, stimulating the body’s self-healing mechanisms
+Acupuncture uses fine gauge needles to affect the body’s pain pathways, stimulating the body’s self-healing mechanisms.
+It is safe and effective.
+It is understandable to be scared of needles, but you will barely feel these.

 Is Acupuncture Painful?